Research Topics

 Organic Batteries

 Organic electrode materials are promising candidates for next-generation batteries.
-They consist of widely available elements, can be synthesized in processes associated with a low CO2 footprint, and are of low toxicity of even non-toxic.
+They consist of widely available elements, can be synthesized in processes associated with a low CO2 footprint, and are of low toxicity or even non-toxic.
 The diversity of organic synthetic transformations and molecular design allows making redox-active molecules with tailored properties.
 Through their diverse redox chemistry they can be employed in a variety of battery cell configurations, including such using multivalent metals or all-organic batteries.

 In our research we focus on the development of redox-active organic materials and on their evaluation for reversible charge storage as positive or negative electrode materials in a variety of battery configurations.